CSCfi/csc-user-guide/docs/apps/gromacs.md

 #### GPU PME decomposition

 The scalability of huge systems with several million atoms may be limited by single GPU PME.
-To significantly improve the scaling, decomposition of PME to multiple GPUs is possible in the `gromacs/2023.1-heffte` module with the [heFFTe library](https://icl-utk-edu.github.io/heffte/) linked.
+To significantly improve scalability, decomposition of PME work to multiple GPUs is possible in modules suffixed with `-heffte` which have been linked to the [heFFTe library](https://icl-utk-edu.github.io/heffte/).
 Add the following exports to your batch script:

 ```bash
 export GMX_GPU_PME_DECOMPOSITION=1
 export GMX_PMEONEDD=1
 ```

 The number of PME ranks to use depends on the specific case, but 1 or 2 per GPU *node* should be a reasonable starting point.
 So for 16 LUMI-G nodes, try `-npme 16` or `-npme 32`.

 ### Visualization and analysis